-SPE (Snart Programming Environment) is an ISDE which provides multiple textual and graphical views for constructing programs in Snart, an object-oriented Prolog [4].
+SPE (Snart Programming Environment) is an ISDE which provides multiple textual and graphical views for constructing programs in Snart, an object-oriented Prolog [].
 SPE supports integrated analysis, design, implementation, debugging and documentation tools.
-Figure 1 shows a screen dump from SPE with two graphical views (one for analysis and one for design), and two textual views (a class interface and a method implementation).
+Figure shows a screen dump from SPE with two graphical views (one for analysis and one for design), and two textual views (a class interface and a method implementation).
 There is full consistency management between all view types, so changes to one view are always reflected in other views that share the updated information, no matter how loose the connection between the view representations.

 Additional analysis and design views, such as class contract and documentation views, as well as graphical and textual debugging views, are also provided by SPE.
-SPE supports a rich set of view navigation facilities, utilising hypertext techniques.

 Graphical views are interactively edited and are kept consistent with other views by the environment directly updating changed icons.
 Descriptions of changes affecting graphical view components can also be viewed in dialog boxes.

 Textual views are free-edited and parsed.
 Textual view consistency involves expanding descriptions of changes, called change descriptions, into the view's text in a special header annotation.
 Some changes can be automatically applied by SPE to update the view's text, such as renaming classes and features and adding or deleting features.
 Other changes represent "partial" changes affecting the view (eg a design level change propagated to an implementation view) which must be implemented manually by the software developer.
+To aid developers in determining the consequence to other views of a change, SPE supports a rich set of view facilities, navigation utilising hypertext techniques.<<How help determine does it consequences?>>